Bossier Parish, Louisiana: National Guard

 The 165th CSS (Combat Service Support) Battalion is headquartered in Bossier City.
 This unit was deployed to Iraq in 2008.
 Also located in Bossier City is the 156TH Army Band which deployed as part of the 256th Infantry Brigade in 2010 to Iraq.

 Education

 Bossier Parish School Board operates public schools in the parish.

-It is in the service area of Bossier Parish Community College.
+It is in the service areas of Bossier Parish Community College and Northwest Louisiana Technical Community College.